iennae/porter/docs/content/quickstart.md

 descriptions: Get started using Porter
 ---

+So you're interested in learning more about Porter?
+Great!
+This guide will walk you through key concepts and use the porter CLI to illustrate those concepts.
+You will build a bundle from a template, install, upgrade, and uninstall the bundle.

 ## Pre-requisites

 Docker is currently a prerequisite for using Porter.
 Docker is used to package up the bundle.